UW-Macrostrat/unsupervised-kg/README.md

 $ python kg_runner.py --file example.txt --save example.html
 ```

-The example file contains the sentence, "The formation consists of massive and cross-bedded quartz sandstones with ferruginous concretions." which results in a Knowledge Graph in the html file of:
+Running this script for the sentence "The formation consists of massive and cross-bedded quartz sandstones with ferruginous concretions" produces the knowledge graph:

 ![Example Knowledge Graph](images/example_kg.jpg)